 Clinicians often have a structured approach to the consultation ‘hard wired’ into their everyday practice.
 Care and support planning builds on these skills but differs in that the information that the patient can contribute about living their life with their LTCs, what matters to them and their own goals is actively sought and given equal prominence to traditional information about tests and examinations.

 Personalised care plans developed during care and support planning with people with LTCs are very different from traditional treatment plans developed by healthcare professionals on behalf of patients.

-Year of Care have worked with National Voices to describe the four steps of care and support planning in both health and social care.
+Year of Care have worked with National Voices to describe the steps of care and support planning in both health and social care.
 In particular this emphasises the importance of preparation for both the Health Care professional and the person living with the long term condition.